-Full-time classroom assistants start at .35 cents above minimum.
+Full-time classroom assistants start at minimum wage plus supplemented rate if applicable.
 New hires that have 6 hours of early childhood college credits will start at .45 cents above minimum wage.
 Any current full-time classroom assistant who obtains 6 hours of early childhood college credits will get a .15 cent an hour raise.
 Any classroom assistant obtaining an additional six hours of early childhood college credit (12 hours total) will receive an additional .15 cent raise.